Nitinpr1/Nitinpr1/README.md

 - **Database Management**: I'm proficient in working with SQL Server, ensuring data integrity, designing effective database schemas, and optimizing queries for performance.

-- **Bootstrap**: I utilize Bootstrap to streamline the development process and create visually appealing and consistent designs.
+- **Frameworks**: I utilize Bootstrap and Tailwind CSS to streamline the development process and create visually appealing and consistent designs.

 ## 🌱 Always Learning 📚